Rosin Pressing Tips & Tricks

 If you’re after quality results, it’s essential to start with quality material.
 This means pressing buds with good genetics as soon as they’re dried and cured.

 The moisture content of your buds will help determine your rosin yields.
-Think about how dry cannabis will soak up the liquified trichomes like a sponge, thus reducing your yield.
+Think about how your dry herbs will soak up the liquified trichomes like a sponge, thus reducing your yield.
 Always make sure your herbs have a relative humidity close to 62% for best results.

-You can get the humidity levels exactly right by storing your buds with humidity packs from brands like Boveda.
+You can get the humidity levels exactly right by storing your buds in a humidity controlled storage container.

 TEMPERATURE & TIME